Frank Burge: Coaching career

-Retirement & death
+Retirement and death

 Burge was awarded life membership of the New South Wales Rugby League in 1935.

 On 5 July 1958, after watching a Newtown versus North Sydney match at Henson Park, Burge died suddenly after suffering a heart attack, 41 days short of his 64th birthday.
 A large funeral was held on 8 July at the Woronora Crematorium.
 He was survived by his wife Millie.
-Burge's former University rival Dick O'Brien said on Burge's death: "May I say, as Anthony did of Caesar: his life was gentle, the elements so mixed in him that nature might stand up and say to all the world "This was a man" '.Sydney Morning Herald: Death/Funeral Notices.
-08/07/1958 (page 20) Revered Sun Herald sports journalist, Tom Goodwin said of Burge : "I believe Frank Burge was the greatest forward the game has ever produced.
+Burge's former University rival Dick O'Brien said on Burge's death: 'May I say, as Anthony did of Caesar: his life was gentle, the elements so mixed in him that nature might stand up and say to all the world "This was a man"'.
+Tom Goodwin, Sun Herald sports journalist, said of Burge: "I believe Frank Burge was the greatest forward the game has ever produced.
 Indeed, he may have been the greatest league player ever."

 Recognition

 In 2004 he was admitted into the Australian Rugby League Hall of Fame.

 In February 2008, Burge was named in the list of Australia's 100 Greatest Players (1908–2007) which was commissioned by the NRL and ARL to celebrate the code's centenary year in Australia.
-Burge went on to be named as an interchange player in Australian rugby league's Team of the Century.
+Burge was named as an interchange player in Australian rugby league's Team of the Century.
 Announced on 17 April 2008, the team is the panel's majority choice for each of the thirteen starting positions and four interchange players.

 In 2008 New South Wales announced their rugby league team of the century, naming Burge at prop.

-Joining fellow pre-WWII greats Dave Brown and Dally Messenger, Burge was inducted as a Rugby League Immortal in 2018, along with recent greats Norm Provan and Mal Meninga.
+Joining fellow pre-WWII greats Dave Brown and Dally Messenger, Burge was inducted as a rugby league Immortal in 2018, along with recent greats Norm Provan and Mal Meninga.
 Uniquely, Burge is the only Immortal who has not won a NRL, NSWRL or BRL Premiership.

 On 20 July 2022, Burge was named in the St. George Dragons District Rugby League Clubs team of the century as head coach.